wendywarren/ac-type/index.md

   ## Assignment Ideas

-  ### Hierarchy

-  Create hierarchy with the given text as shown on [this page](https://learning.oreilly.com/library/view/the-art-of/9781315301532/xhtml/13_Chapter07.xhtml#ch7).
-The text will be short.
-It should be an event announcement.
-There will be different versions for students to work on.
-It will include:

-  - Title
-  - Sub-title
-  - Date
-  - Place
-  - Descriptive text

-  I'll provide printed sheets of paper with a grid printed on them.
-These will be used to sketch layouts before building them.
-Sharpies, Fineliners and pencils will be best for this.
-We'll use:

-  - Size
-  - Weight
-  - Width
-  - Alignment
-  - Tracking
-  - Greys
-  - Orientation
-  - Italics

-  Beyond the sketches, you'll choose only one font family with varied weights and widths.
-Limit yourself to only greyscale.
-No graphics are allowed.

-  Submit a single PDF file.

   ### Designing Grids

   We're always told to create a grid to guide our page layouts.
 But where do we start?
 How do we decide how to divide the page?
 We'll use [various formula](https://learning.oreilly.com/library/view/the-art-of/9781315301532/xhtml/14_Chapter08.xhtml#ch8) to create harmonious grids.